falconsmilie/phospy/README.md

 The bundled fixture scripts check for the packages they need and stop with a clear error if anything is missing.

-Once both the Python and R dependencies are installed, you can generate the committed R reference fixtures with:
+To regenerate the committed R reference fixtures:

 ```bash
 Rscript scripts/generate_r_fixtures.R
 Rscript scripts/generate_r_l6_fixtures.R
 ```

-## Quick Start
+## Supported Public API for v1

 The supported root-level public API is intentionally small: